mngom2/Targeted_Adaptive_Design/gpytorch_on_aurora.md

 and do `source activation_env.sh` to activate your environment for subsequent runs.

 ## Running on GPUs
-To run on GPUs, one needs to add
+To run on GPUs, one needs to add to code
 ```
 import intel_extension_for_pytorch as ipex
  ```
 and
-set the device as follows:
+set the device as follows in the code:

 ```
 if torch.cuda.is_available():